gedejong/openhab2-addons/addons/binding/org.openhab.binding.dsmr/README.md

 **Note:** *With lenientMode enabled receiving data is not guaranteed to be steady.*

 #### Installation
-PaperUI: Add the thing manually
+PaperUI: Scan for devices on the DSMR binding or add the DSMR Bridge thing manually (you need to set the serialPort manual in this case)

 Manual configuration:
 The following configuration need to be added to a thing-configuration file.
 E.g. `things/dsmr.things`